Matze2/Matze/Git_and_GitHub_Notes.md

 	$ git pull origin 6851_copy_waypoint_notes

 ### Create Branch foreign branches
+Define a remote for the other user's repository.

 	$ git remote add other_user https://github.com/other_user/cgeo.git
 	$ git fetch other_user
 	$ git branch other_users_branch
 	$ git checkout other_users_branch

-Check history of other_user's branch.
+Check history of other_user's branch and pull the changes.

 	$ git log other_user/other_users_branch
 	$ git pull other_user other_users_branch